 J.D., with Distinction, University of Nebraska, 1986

-Professor Joyce Palomar is Kenneth E. McAfee Chair in Law and a Presidential Professor.
+Professor Joyce Palomar served as Kenneth E. McAfee Chair in Law and a Presidential Professor.
 She has taught as John F. Lehmann Distinguished Visiting Professor at Washington University School of Law and as a Fulbright Professor at Beihang University Law School in Beijing and at East China University of Political Science & Law in Shanghai.
 In 2006, Palomar received the University of Oklahoma Merrick Foundation Teaching Award.
 In 2011, Prof. Palomar brought the Chinese Law Summer Program to the OU College of Law.